 We will be based at UCL's new Stratford campus in Queen Elizabeth Olympic Park.
 On the day, you will be taken on a guided tour of the Park and nearby neighbourhoods including Stratford and Hackney Wick, exploring the history of the area and how and why it has changed over the past 150 years.

-This will be followed by a series of workshops introducing free software tools including NetLogo, QGIS, and Memory Mapper — a digital participatory mapping tool developed at CASA — to explore and explain what we encounter in the field.
+This will be followed by a series of workshops and include a discussion about Memory Mapper – a free digital participatory mapping tool developed at CASA – to explore and explain what we encounter in the field.

 Booking information